Displaying and Operating the Timeline Palette

 OFF

-When unchecked, the dope sheet will be displayed so that the top and bottom of it are all contained within the timeline.
+If this is cleared, the dope sheet will be displayed so that the entire top and bottom of the dope sheet fits within the timeline.

 ON